Exec-GenEsis/ucsd-notes-genesis/MMW 13/Readings/22 - Kilwa, Mombasa, and the Portugese.md

-Description: An account of the Portugese's Intrusion of the
+Description: An account of the Portugese's Intrusion of the Spanish held continents of Kilwa and Mombasa
-Type: Primary or Secondary?
+Type: Primary
-- Scholarly Argument present?
 ### 1 - The Portugese were received with relative kindness and respect.
 - "He excused himself from coming, but sent the Grand-Captain gifts instead; They were five goats, a small cow and a large number of coconuts and other fruit,"
 	- I mean come on, showing up one day and demanding audience is crazy work.
 In a way Kilwa's actions can be disrespectful, but not murder disrespectful.
 You don't just do that without a motive.